fatherwozniak/hello-world/README.md

 I have a lot of code I need to put here.
 Looking forward to it.

-Ok, I'm back.
-This time I'm serious.
-I need a new job and a new career.
-I am committed!

-Thank you for your patience.

-Finished my first class.
-Starting #2.
-Loving it!

 June 13
 Back to working on course #2!

-Test for the commit message.